CEN3031-Spring23/cen3031-spring23-semester-project-group-7/README.md

 2. Locate necessary files and directory
     - All Java files in the repository are needed except tester files (these files are in the "tests" directory)
     - The directory named "imgs"
+    - The playerData.txt and playerChips.txt text files
 3. Once all necessary files and "imgs" directory are located, place them in your "src" directory in your local Java project
-    - All text files will need to be added(copy and paste) to the project folder
+    - The two text files (playerData.txt and playerChips.txt) will need to be added to the project directory, not the "src" directory
 4. You're done with the installation

 ---